 1. RC Shear Wall:

-RC shear wall consists of reinforced concrete walls and reinforced concrete slabs.
+RC wall consists of reinforced concrete walls and reinforced concrete slabs.

 Their wall thicknesses range from 140 mm to 500 mm, depending on construction age and thermal insulation requirements.

-Usually, these walls stay at the height of the entire building; however some walls are closed to the road front or basement level to permit for industrial or parking areas.
+Usually, these walls stay at the height of the entire building; however, some walls are closed to the road front or basement level to permit industrial or parking areas.

 Sometimes, the wall structure is symmetric with respect to at least one axis within the plan.